 Get the Air Fryer Coconut Shrimp recipe and nutrition info at Feel Good Foodie.

 Salmon is rich in omega-3 fatty acids, vitamins and minerals.
-"Regular consumption of salmon is linked to a reduced risk for heart-related diseases such as stroke, high blood pressure and high triglycerides," Zhu says.
+"Eating salmon regularly is linked to a lower risk for heart conditions such as stroke, high blood pressure and high triglycerides," Zhu says.

 Get the Air Fryer Lemon Garlic Salmon recipe and nutrition info at Sweet C's Designs.

-The biggest culprit for this not-so-healthy American favorite is how it's prepared.
-Traditionally, they are deep-fried in oil and then tossed in your sauce of choice.
+Traditionally, buffalo wings are deep-fried in oil and then tossed in your sauce of choice.
 This air fryer recipe produces the same crispy, saucy wings we all know and love using only a fraction of the oil.

 Get the Air Fryer Chicken Wings recipe and nutrition info at JZ Eats.